 Lean Into Your Vertical Expertise

-If you’ve covered a particular beat, such as business or technology, finding a role in the industries you used to report about is an easy way to transition to alternative careers for journalists.
+If you’ve covered a particular beat, such as business or technology, the industries you used to report on may offer alternative careers for journalists.
 You already know the subject matter, where the growth areas exist and the business dynamics these companies face.

 You should approach going deep into a vertical like you would a big story.
 You will have to network, both physically and virtually.
 Here’s where to start finding alternative jobs for journalists: